rbrunge/mithril-kata/README.md

 Most (if not all) of the samples will open an html-page in browser-sync.
 Again, most of the samples use webpack.

-The samples in this repositories rely heavyli on the following packages:
+The samples in this repositories rely heavily on the following packages:
 * browser-sync
 * webpack
 * babel